 Parameter Definition -k pub sub Specify a publisher or a subscriber. -h url Specify one or more standard dfESP URLs in the following form: dfESP://host:port/project/continuousquery/ window Append the following to the URL for subscribers if needed: ?snapshot=true false Append the following for subscribers if needed: ? collapse=true false -f dsname Specify the subscriber output file or publisher input file.
-Specify a full name with the extension. -d wssurl Specify the SAS Workspace Server connection URL in the form "host:port". -u username Specify the SAS Workspace Server user name. -x password Specify the SAS Workspace Server password in encrypted form. -s dsschema Specify the output data set schema in the following form: "rownamel:sastypel:sasformatl:labell,,rownameN:sastypeN:sasformatN:labelN Note: If you omit sasformatX , then no SAS format is applied to the row.
+Specify a full name with the extension. -d wssurl Specify the SAS Workspace Server connection URL in the form "host:port". -u username Specify the SAS Workspace Server user name. -x password Specify the SAS Workspace Server password in encrypted form. -s dsschema Specify the output data set schema in the following form: ''rowname1:sastype1:sasformat1:label1,,ro wnameN:sastypeN:sasformatN:labelN Note: If you omit sasformatX , then no SAS format is applied to the row.
 If you omit labelX , then no label is applied to the row.
-If you had previously specified the -a option, this option is ignored. -a obstoanalyze Specify the number of observations to analyze to define the output SAS data set structure.
+If you had previously specified the $-a$ option, this option is ignored. -a obstoanalyze Specify the number of observations to analyze to define the output SAS data set structure.
 Default value is 4096.
-If you had previously specified the -s option, this option is ignored. -m maxnumrows Specify the output file periodicity in number of rows.
-Invalid if data is not insert-only. -c periodicity Specify the output file periodicity in seconds.
-Invalid if data is not insert-only.

-Parameter Definition - b blocksize For a subscriber, specify the number of event blocks to be appended to the data set at once.
+If you had previously specified the - s option, this option is ignored. -m maxnumrows Specify the output file periodicity in number of rows.
+Invalid if data is not insert-only. -p periodicity Specify the output file periodicity in seconds.
+Invalid if data is not insert-only. - b blocksize For a subscriber, specify the number of event blocks to be appended to the data set at once.
 For a publisher, specify the event block size to be published to the ESP source window.
-Default value is 1. -e true false When true, event blocks are transactional.
+Default value is 1.

+Parameter Definition -e true false When true, event blocks are transactional.
 Otherwise, they are normal.
-The default is false. - g gdconfig Specify one or more guaranteed delivery configuration files. -1 loglevel Specify the Java standard logging level.
+The default is false. -l loglevel Specify the Java standard logging level.
 Use one of the following values: OFF SEVERE WARNING INFO CONFIG FINE FINER FINEST ALL.
 Default value is INFO. -C [configfilesection] Specify the name of the section in file /etc/ javaadapters.config to parse for configuration parameters. -z bufsize Specify the socket buffer size. -q sqlquery Specify an SQL query to get SAS data set content.
 For example: "select from dataset".
-Note: Use the dataset specified for the -f option without an extension.
+Note: Use the dataset specified for the -f option without an extension. -g gdconfig Specify the guaranteed delivery configuration file. -L native solace tervela rabbitmq Specify the transport type.
+When you specify solace , tervela , or rabbitmq transports instead of the default native transport, use the required client configuration files specified in "Using Alternative Transport Libraries for Java Clients" on page 241.